 FREN 362.
 ASPECTS OF LANGUAGE LEARNING.
 A course designed to provide opportunities to teach various grammar aspects of the French language, and to examine and implement a variety of technical aspects and resources in the foreign language curriculum in preparation for student teaching.
 Teacher candidates will regularly reflect on their teaching experiences and will develop a portfolio of materials representing their teaching in the target language.
 Required of all students desiring teacher certification in a foreign language.
+Taught in English.

 Spring semester of the sophomore year, two hours.

 FREN 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in French.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 FREN 390.
 STUDIES IN FRENCH.
 Readings and discussion of topics in literature or language.
 Subject matter varies.
-Semester course, one, two or three hours.
+Taught in French.